France Bans Glue Trapping Of Birds After EU Court Ruling - UrduPoint

 France Bans Glue Trapping Of Birds After EU Court Ruling

-France's top administrative court said Monday that glue hunting of birds would be prohibited, revoking exemptions granted by French authorities for a traditional practice that has long been denounced by animal rights campaigners
+France's top administrative court said Monday that glue hunting of birds would be prohibited, revoking exemptions for a traditional practice that has long been denounced by animal rights campaigners

-Paris, (APP - UrduPoint / Pakistan Point News - 28th Jun, 2021 ) :France's top administrative court said Monday that glue hunting of birds would be prohibited, revoking exemptions granted by French authorities for a traditional practice that has long been denounced by animal rights campaigners.
+Paris, (APP - UrduPoint / Pakistan Point News - 28th Jun, 2021 ) :France's top administrative court said Monday that glue hunting of birds would be prohibited, revoking exemptions for a traditional practice that has long been denounced by animal rights campaigners.

 The State Council's move comes after the EU Court of Justice said in March that using so-called glue traps caused "irreparable harm" to the thrushes and blackbirds that are caught.